Art of Baikonur

-When driving around Baikonur, a careful observer could notice numerous walls, road signs or simply pieces of concrete touched by a brush of unknown artists.
-Some artwork still reminded about old ideology, intentionally or unintentionally preserved as in some sort of time capsule, some were brand-new, poeticizing the exploration of space rather then "the party line."
-No doubt, the majority of this uncelebrated paintings and sculptures had been created by conscripts, who spend most of their two-year service in Baikonur repairing roads, laying bricks, driving trucks and guarding gates.
+When driving around Baikonur, I saw numerous walls, road signs or simply pieces of concrete touched by a brush of unknown artists.
+Some artwork still reminded about old ideology, intentionally or unintentionally preserved as in a time capsule, some were brand-new, poeticizing the exploration of space rather then "the party line."
+No doubt, the majority of this uncelebrated paintings and sculptures were created by conscript soldiers, who spend most of their two-year service in Baikonur repairing roads, laying bricks, driving trucks, guarding gates, cleaning, cooking and so on.

-Being a fan of architecture and painting myself, I tried to preserve on film as many examples of the "soldiers' art" as possible.
-The result was this page dedicated to those countless conscript painters and sculptors, to their time, life, talent and often unwilling sacrifice to the exploration of space.
+I tried to preserve on film as many examples of the "soldiers' art" as possible.
+The result was this page dedicated to those countless painters and sculptors, to their time, life, talent and often unwilling sacrifice to the exploration of space.

 A "must" for every Soviet city -- a statue of Vladimir Lenin -- by the architect N. Asatur and sculptor Posyadko was opened in 1970 at the central square of Baikonur.